brevzin/cpp_proposals/2996_reflection/reflection.md

 * clarified that `data_member_options_t` is a non-structural consteval-only type
 * clarified that everything in `std::meta` is addressable
 * renaming `member_offsets` to `member_offset` and changing `member_offset` members to be `ptrdiff_t` instead of `size_t`, to allow for future use with negative offsets
+* renamed the type traits from all being named `type_meow` to a more bespoke naming scheme.

 Since [@P2996R6]: